 Sales and Marketing Alignment

 Studies have shown that companies with aligned sales and marketing departments achieve 20% annual revenue growth.
 But how exactly do you obtain those results?
-What kind of actions can you take internally to prioritize alignment?
+What kind of actions can you take internally to prioritize sales and marketing alignment?
 Here are some ideas that you can put to use immediately.

 Hold Alignment Meetings